6 Englishmen who have played for Real Madrid: Alexander-Arnold joins the list

 1. Laurie Cunningham (1979–1984)

-Laurie Cunningham was the first English player to join Real Madrid in the modern era and made a significant impact.
+Laurie Cunningham was the first English player to join Real Madrid and made a significant impact.

 After catching the eye with an outstanding performance for West Bromwich Albion in a UEFA Cup clash against Valencia, Madrid paid £950,000 to bring him to Spain.